 The 1923 Leica 0 series film camera fetched a whopping $2.96 million at an auction in Austria.
 The model was a prototype and one of only twenty-five produced in that series.
 Twelve have survived the test of time, but only three are still in good condition.

-After testing the prototypes, Leica introduced their first series in 1925, pioneering their way in the photography world as one of the leading camera brands.
+After testing the prototypes, Leica introduced its first series in 1925, pioneering its way into the photography world as one of the leading camera brands.

 The buyer is said to be an anonymous private collector in Asia.
 That was quite an amount of money to put down on a camera!